 - gives false or misleading facts disparaging the goods, services or trade of another person.

-An advertisement of off season discount on fans calculated in reference to future and not present prices has been held to be unfair.
+An advertisement for off-season discounts on fans calculated in reference to the future and not present prices have been held to be unfair.

 The third category of unfair trade practice includes in it fold the offering of any gifts, prizes or other items along with the goods when the real intention is different or giving the impression that something is being offered free of price along with the goods when in fact the price is wholly or partly covered by the price of the article sold, or some prizes are offered to the buyers by the conduct of some lottery or chance game when the real aim is promotion of sales or business.

 The Commission has also restrained what is called bait and switch promotion.
 In this method, a product is advertised at a low price only as a bait to capture the interest of the consumer and then switch his attention to another product which the advertiser really desired to sell from the beginning.

 The Monopolies and Restrictive Trade Practices Commission restrained a prize scheme which was designed to boost the sale of cycles during the rainy season when sales would otherwise be sluggish.
 The Commission advised the producer that instead of baiting customers like that he should have given them the benefit of price reduction.
 The Commission was of the view that though apparently the scheme was to confer a benefit upon some consumers who would be selected by chance, it was injurious to the interest of consumers as a whole inasmuch as it would deprive them of the benefit of competition which is offered by an affluent market.

 The fourth category of unfair trade practices includes cases where goods are sold for use by consumer knowing or having reason to believe that they do not comply with standards prescribed by some competent authority.
 The prescribed standard may relate to performance, composition, contents, design, construction, finishing or packing as are necessary to prevent or reduce the risk of injury to the person using the goods.